berc/node_js/README.md

-for continuous ts development you can run
+for continuous ts development you can run in server folder
 ```bash
 tsc -w **/*.ts
 ```